 The construction began in late 1999.
 She was launched in 2003 and shifted to the fitting out berth.
 In October 2004 the Myanmar Shipyards officially handed her over at a gracious ceremony fit for a super tanker, and away she sailed, first destination Phuket, Thailand, but only after a maiden cruise through the spectacular uninhabited islands of the Miek Archipelago.

-After some cruising in Thailand and Malaysia, she arrived on the Cote d'Azur in early June 2005 after a trip with stopovers in 13 different lands.
+After some cruising in Thailand and Malaysia, she arrived on the Côte d'Azur in early June 2005 after a trip with stopovers in 13 different lands.
+She has since repeated the trip.

 Although there are many survivors in the cutter category, few classic schooners still exist today, so it was thought appropriate in building a replica, that this should be borne in mind.
 Also the early 1900's was probably the time when sailing ships and yachts were at the height of their evolution, before steam and diesel engines and racing rating rules began to interfere with the purity of their original function and beauty.
 Looking into the future it is also likely that there will be a reduction in the numbers of original vessels in existence, due to the high and ever increasing costs of maintaining these few remaining original vessels.